-Since April 2013, local authorities have been able to retain a proportion of business rate growth income from their area, until 2017/18 this proportion was 50% retention, with 30% of this value retained locally by the Council.
+Since April 2013, local authorities have been able to retain a proportion of business rate growth income from their area.
+Until 2017/18 this proportion was 50% retention, with 30% of this value retained locally by the Council.
 In November 2017, Leaders of London local authorities collectively approved the principle of a Business Rates Retention Pilot Pool for the capital.
-In 2020/21 the Government ended the pilot status for the London Pool, however, London Authorities continued to pool benefits without the pilot status, but benefit from maximising the top-up and tariff system.
-However, due to the impact of the pandemic on the London-wide rating list, the pool made a small loss, the decision was therefore taken not to pool Business Rates across the capital in 2021/22 or 2022/23.
+In 2020/21 the Government ended the pilot status for the London Pool, however London Authorities continued to pool benefits without the pilot status but benefit from maximising the top-up and tariff system.
+However, due to the impact of the pandemic on the London-wide rating list the pool made a small loss, the decision was therefore taken not to pool Business Rates across the capital since 2021/22.